samuel-hunter/parsnip/README.md

 Other parser combinator libraries I've found in the ecosystem are either too macro-heavy for me, or warn that they are not production-ready.
 I don't trust third-party libraries that don't trust themselves, and so I've made my own, going for a simple interface targeted for public consumption.

+Parsnip targets user-facing compilers, interpreters, or other readers of character-based languages, where end-users would like to know information when input fails to parse.
+Parsnip does **not** target performance-intensive or byte-based decoders, such as those used in network stacks, or JSON/XML decoders for user input for web applications.

 ## Contributions

 Any comments, questions, issues, or patches are greatly appreciated!